-If you want to click a photo with the so called “Kareena Scooter”, you will have to pay Rs.
+If you want to click a photo with the so-called “Kareena Scooter”, you will have to pay Rs.
 50 to Rs.
 100. If the ladies wanted to put on the Saree for the picture, there was an additional charge for that also.

 PS: The Biscuit wasn’t given by me

 We never had lunch here at Pangong Lake because the driver said it would be expensive.
-So we left for Leh and somewhere in between, there was a point of many mini dhabas and restros, so we had lunch there (Dhabhas are cheaper than restaurants).
+So we left for Leh and somewhere in between, came across a point of many mini dhabas and eateries.
+We had lunch there (Dhabhas are cheaper than restaurants).

 Last day 9, we left for Leh airport early morning by 4.15 AM.
 It was a good thing that we told the hotel owners to arrange for us our airport cab.
 There was a little hassle to leave at 4 am because the hotel staff was still sleeping.
-At last their room boy got up, and helped us.
+At last, their room boy got up and helped us.
 The cab was waiting outside the hotel.

 The Leh airport opens for passengers at 5.
 We reached early and sat outside the airport.
-Even at that early hour there were many people waiting out there.
+Even at that early hour, there were many people waiting out there.
 And then we boarded our flight home thus marking an end to our trip to Leh Ladakh.

 Shared Taxis in Ladakh

-- If you are a family with children and also if you are on tight schedule, budget trip & sharing rarely works, because it becomes difficult to find a taxi & sharing persons in peak season.
+- If you are a family with children and also if you are on a tight schedule, budget trip & sharing rarely works, because it becomes difficult to find a taxi & sharing persons in peak season.

-- The taxi stand & Leh bus stand is far about 10-15 mins walking, it might be hassle
+- The taxi stand & Leh bus stand is far about 10-15 mins walking, it might be a hassle

 - But if you have ample days, you need to inquire & book sharing at least 1-2 advance with any agencies in Leh, they will put you in tempo travelers